adiguno/DownBadApp/README.md

     - and update the necessary permissions
     - and update the necessary privacy document
   - Offline mode and data persistence/syncing is a lot of headaches eh? 💀
+- 1/23:
+  - will try firestore for db
+  - [ ] try to publish to ios